VETERINARY NURSING: THE TRAIL TO CORE EQUINE SKILLS

 - discuss equine behavior including how it pertains to handling patients in a hospital or farm environment

-- compare and contrast chemical and physical restraint devices available
+- compare and contrast chemical and physical restraint options

 - outline an efficient equine hospital stable layout plan